Met Gala to honor Lagerfeld; Loewe bowls over Paris fashion

 Here are some highlights of spring-summer 2023 collections:

-Loewe, the hip insider heritage brand, is going from strength to strength under the artistic stewardship of Northern Irish designer Johnathan Anderson.
+Loewe, the hip heritage brand whose “w” is pronounced “v,” is going from strength to strength under the artistic stewardship of Northern Irish designer Johnathan Anderson.

 Friday’s concept-driven collection — the highlight of the season so far — was a case in point.
 Like old school collections used to be, Anderson takes one main theme and develops it until it spawns others creatively within the show like a symphony, all held together with invisible strings.
 A giant bright red tropical flower, identified as an anthurium, was the centerpiece of this minimalist runway — producing thoughtful variations on the flower theme.